AlfieDarko/Till-Tech-Test/README.md

 I also used IIFE classes as a way of encapsulating functions so that it would be hard to manipulate things using the web console.
 I used the prototype pattern instead of the  ES6 class syntax just to get a further understanding of what was going on under the hood of this.

 ## TODO
+What i would have liked to implement if I had more time.

+- Function that adds an extra zero to float numbers like '6.4' so it can represent '6.40'

+- ASCII Art on the top of the receipts!

+- Including the date and time of transaction

+- Shop details

 If I had more time, I would have planned and developed the interface a bit more thoroughly.
 I found out that the design aspect changed as I developed it along to the spec, but some small things were unanticipated.